 \section{Introduction}

-In the current information age, Random Number Generators (RNGs) are, among its tools, one of the most influential.
+Random Numbers Generators (RNGs) are one of the most influential tools of the current information age.
 Many real-world applications like cryptography, simulations, gaming and fundamental physics experiments, already exploit such devices \cite{Herrero-Collantes2017}.
-However, their capability to deliver genuine randomness numbers is a matter of great concern, especially in cryptography: most of the known classical, quantum and post-quantum protocols demand, by hypothesis, to have access to an authentic random source.
-Violating such a core assumption exposes the thought-protected system to exploitable vulnerabilities which can completely break their security.
-However, despite their key role for security applications, almost all the RNGs used nowadays are deterministic in nature: they rely either on computer algorithms or classical physic phenomena.
+However, their capability to deliver genuine randomness is a matter of great concern, especially in cryptography: most of the known classical, quantum and post-quantum protocols demand, by hypothesis, to have access to an authentic random source.
+Violating such a core assumption exposes the system to exploitable vulnerabilities which can completely break their security.
+However, despite their key role for security applications, almost all the RNGs used nowadays are deterministic in nature: they rely either on computer algorithms or classical physics phenomena.
 Hence, the stream of numbers can only mimic a random behavior and definitely cannot be considered a real source of randomness.

-Since randomness cannot arise from determinism, the probabilistic nature of Quantum Mechanics (QM) can provide a method to generate truly random numbers, closing, consequently, one of the principal flaws of current cryptographic protocols \cite{Acin2016}.
+Since randomness cannot arise from determinism, the probabilistic nature of quantum mechanics can provide a method to generate truly random numbers, thus rectifying one of the principal flaws of current cryptographic protocols \cite{Acin2016}.
 Therefore, given the growing concerns about cyber-security, it is expected that the interest in such devices will increase in the near future \cite{qrng_report}.
 Nonetheless, despite the premises, the un-avoidable non-idealities and imperfections concerning the implementation of such Quantum-based RNGs (QRNGs) must be carefully evaluated, especially when dealing with security applications \cite{Herrero-Collantes2017}.
-Indeed, such non-idealities can be modelled as leaked information correlated with the QRNG itself (side information) and thus exploited to predict the generated numbers.
-From this point of view, QRNGs can be classified into three categories: Fully Trusted (FT), Device-Independent (DI) and Semi-Device Independent (Semi-SDI).
+Indeed, such non-idealities can be modeled as leaked information correlated with the QRNG itself (side information) and thus exploited to predict the generated numbers.
+From this point of view, QRNGs can be classified into three categories: Fully Trusted (FT), Device-Independent (DI), and Semi-Device Independent (Semi-DI).